patlaniel/HydroQuebecApi/README.md

 # HydroQuebecApi

-C# library to fetch consumption data from the HydroQuebec site.
+.Net core library (written in C#) to fetch consumption data from the HydroQuebec site.

 It is heavily inspired by the @titilambert [pyhydroquebec Python application](https://github.com/titilambert/pyhydroquebec), especially the login process.
 See ACKNOWLEDGEMENTS.md.